Infinite Lands Terrain

 Mesh Maker

-The mesh maker processes the resulting chunk data and generates the desired meshes.
+The mesh maker processes the resulting chunk data and generates the desired mesh for the terrain.

-• Max LOD with Physics: Which lod value should start containing colliders?
-Value of 0 means that only the highest of detail lod value will contain physics while a value of 10 could potentially mean that all meshes will contain colliders.
+- Max LOD with Colliders: Which lod value should start containing colliders?
+Value of 0 means that only the highest of detail lod value will contain a mesh collider while a value of 10 could potentially mean that all meshes will contain their mesh collider.

 Terrain Painter